lyotvincent/Lasso-ARE/README.md

 ## Directory Structure

-Please make sure the following files are correctly placed in the `submit` folder:
+Please make sure the following files are correctly placed in this folder:

 ```
-submit/
+this folder
 ├── LassoARE/                  # LassoARE deep adversarial clustering core package
 │   ├── __init__.py
 │   ├── lasso_ARE.py